Joy Glidden

 Joy Glidden (born 1960 in Moncton, New Brunswick) is a founding director, curator, television director, and senior executive in the non-profit visual arts field.
-She currently resides in Brooklyn, New York, United States.
+She currently resides in Brooklyn, New York.

 Career

-Glidden is best known as the co-founder of the Dumbo Art Under the Bridge Festival (1997), and founder of the DUMBO Arts Center (1998).
-She was the director of New Orleans-based nonprofit Louisiana ArtWorks, (2007 -2010) founding director of Art Index TV (2010–present) and senior advisor to the Northern New England Museum of Contemporary Art (NNE MoCA)/Northern New England Artist Legacy Project (NNE ALP) (2017- 2020).
-Glidden is the lead consultant and founder of the Center for the Preservation of Artists' Legacies (CPAL) (2020–present).
+Glidden is best known as the founder of the Dumbo Art Under the Bridge Festival (1997), and founder of the DUMBO Arts Center (1998).
+She was the director of New Orleans–based nonprofit Louisiana ArtWorks, (2007 –2010) founding director of Art Index TV (Since 2010) and senior advisor to the Northern New England Museum of Contemporary Art (NNE MoCA)/Northern New England Artist Legacy Project (NNE ALP) (2017–2020).
+Glidden is the lead consultant and founder of the Center for the Preservation of Artists' Legacies (CPAL) (Since 2020).

-She served on the PROSPECT New Orleans.1 Honorary Committee Member, and on the Board of Directors of ArtTable as the National VP of Programs.
-She currently serves on the Advisory Committee to Harlem Burial Ground, Harlem, NY.
+She served on the Prospect New Orleans.
+Honorary Committee Member, and on the Board of Directors of ArtTable as the National VP of Programs.
+She currently serves on the Advisory Committee to Harlem Burial Ground, Harlem, New York.

 Glidden is known for her entrepreneurial design of innovative programs and unique infrastructure build-out within the non-profit sector.
 She has given talks on developing non-profit art organizations for New York University, 92nd Street Y, and the Pratt Institute, lectured on entrepreneurship in the arts at Appalachian State University, and on professional career development for artists at the Maryland Institute College of Art (MICA) and Louisiana State University.
-Glidden has also lectured on the positive economic effects of an artist’s community with the Danish, Norwegian, and Korean Consulates.
+Glidden has also lectured on the positive economic effects of an artist's community with the Danish, Norwegian, and Korean Consulates.

-Early Years
+Early years

-Born and raised in Moncton, New Brunswick, Canada, Glidden began her career in Modern Dance in the 70’s, culminating as a principle for the Atlantic Dance Theater (1975–79).
-She credits her early years in dance and choreography with the development of discipline, organizational and creative problem-solving—skill sets that were applied to political activism and later to work as a visual artist (1980 – 1998).
+Born and raised in Moncton, New Brunswick, Canada, Glidden began her career in modern dance in the 1970s, culminating as a principal for the Atlantic Dance Theater (1975–79).
+She credits her early years in dance and choreography with the development of discipline, organizational and creative problem-solving — skill sets that were applied to political activism and later to work as a visual artist (1980–1998).
 Glidden moved to New York City in 1987, and to Dumbo in 1990 with her partner, author Darius James (married 1994, divorced 1998).